The 'Revenge Served Warm' Introduction

-So, you might've heard of a guy here named Dennis.
-He's one of our pentesters, he's a really smart guy (a fine upstanding fellow for sure).
-However, having said this, he doesn’t seem to believe that revenge is a dish best served cold, but he is quite good at serving it up warm.
-The story I'm about to tell you is one with many lessons...
+One of our pentesters, Dennis, doesn’t seem to believe revenge is a dish best served cold–and he's actually quite good at serving it up warm.
+The story I'm about to tell you is one with many lessons, including:

 There is a fantastic tool for IM privacy called OTR (stands for Off-the-Record).
 It enables two users to communicate privately over what would otherwise be an insecure channel, such as a public IM server (or, as we learn later, a private IM server).
 I'm not the best person to speak about it from a technical standpoint, but you can read about it on their website.